sesam-community/sesam-py/readme.usage.md

-  --base_url <string>   override to use prod env (available only when working on connectors) --days <string>       number of days until the token should expire(available only when working on connectors) --use-client-secret   use with sesam upload/authenticate to send add the client_secret parameter to the /authorize URL --share               add share config to the connector template (available only when working on connectors)
+  --base_url <string>   override to use prod env (available only when working on connectors) --days <string>       number of days until the token should expire(available only when working on connectors) --use-client-secret   use with sesam upload/authenticate to send add the client_secret parameter to the /authorize URL --do-float-as-decimal use with sesam upload/test to maintain full precision of decimals instead of converting them to floats
+  --share               add share config to the connector template (available only when working on connectors)
 ```